 All you need to participate is clothing appropriate for traipsing outdoors on a mid-winter day, a pair of binoculars, and a good field guide.
 Spotting scopes are handy if large wetlands or reservoirs are included in the census area.
 Add in a little adventurous spirit and some good friends and you have the recipe for a great day in the Kansas outdoors.

-The first count in Kansas is this Sunday, at Kanopolis Lake.
-Others are then scheduled daily for the next couple of weeks at locations throughout Kansas.
+The first counts in Kansas begin this weekend.
+Others are then scheduled daily for through early January at locations throughout Kansas.